They lied to protect their country. He told the truth to save it. A gripping historical thriller from the bestselling author of FATHERLAND.

 January 1895.
-On a freezing morning in the heart of Paris, an army officer, Georges Picquart, watches a convicted spy, Alfred Dreyfus, being publicly humiliated in front of twenty thousand spectators baying ‘Death to the Jew!’
+On a freezing morning in the heart of Paris, an army officer, Georges Picquart, witnesses a convicted spy, Captain Alfred Dreyfus, being publicly humiliated in front of twenty thousand spectators baying ‘Death to the Jew!’

 - Published 26th September 2013